Need some used cloth diapers to add to your stash?

 “When we decided to cloth diaper, we ordered an everything you’ll need to cloth diaper package,” Thom said.
 “We had several different brands and styles included.
 We’ve since added to our stash with brands that fit our daughter and sold the diapers that weren’t a good fit.
 When we were starting out, I didn’t know we could have bought used ones and tried them out first.”

 That in itself was frustrating since her daughter didn’t actually fit any of the diapers in Thom’s stash until she was three months old.

-“We bought one size diapers thinking they’d work right away since she was an average size seven-plus pound baby at birth,” she said.
+“We bought one size diapers thinking they’d work right away since she was an average size baby,” she said.
 “But no, we had to wait quite a while and we didn’t want to be replacing the stash with small, medium and large diapers.”

-When she attends festivals and mom-to-mom shows on behalf of From The Stash, Thom shares her personal experience with her customers.
+When she attends festivals and mom-to-mom shows on behalf of From The Stash, Thom shares her personal experiences.

-“I want people to know it’s worth cloth diapering, even if it can be frustrating when things don’t always go well,” she said.
-“I don’t want to scare away new moms and women who are pregnant by telling them to buy 30 diapers from me right now.
+“I want people to know it’s worth cloth diapering.
+Even if it can be frustrating when things don’t always go well,” she said.
+“I don’t want to scare away new moms by telling them to buy 30 diapers from me right now.
 Chances are you received a lot of disposables at your baby shower.
 Use them and try a few cloth diapers too.
 Your baby might love you even more for it.”